laikacuriosity/codeX_techno_01/READMEforRetailSales.md

 ANALYSIS WORKFLOW:

 1. DATA OVERVIEW:
-   Checked dataset structure, data types, and missing values.
+   Checked dataset structure, data types and missing values.
    Verified all columns have non-null values.
    Identified skewness in total amount due to a few high-vaue traansactions.